Central Cee: Musical style

-Beginning his career performing British hip-hop, Central Cee switched to the trapwave genre in 2016, a style of British hip hop which utilizes auto-tuned singing.
-In 2020, Central Cee moved to a style similar to UK drill with the release of the single "Day in the Life", and has mostly stuck to that style since then, stating that the auto-tune style was oversaturated.
+Beginning his career performing British hip-hop, Central Cee switched to the trapwave genre in 2016, a style of British hip-hop which utilizes auto-tuned singing.
+In 2020, he moved to a style similar to UK drill with the release of the single "Day in the Life", and has mostly stuck to that style since then, stating that the auto-tune style was oversaturated.
 His current style of music has been described as a melodic and upbeat approach to UK drill.

 Influences

 Central Cee cites Kendrick Lamar, J. Cole, and YoungBoy Never Broke Again as some of his main musical inspirations.

-Central Cee studied rappers such as Kendrick Lamar, J. Cole, and Jay-Z as a young adult and named YoungBoy Never Broke Again as one of his influences, comparing his approach to the rapper."There’s a lot of people that will testify that he’s shit because there’s no science to his thing, musically.
+Central Cee studied rappers such as Kendrick Lamar, J. Cole, and Jay-Z as a young adult and named YoungBoy Never Broke Again as one of his influences, comparing his approach to the rapper.There's a lot of people that will testify that he's shit because there's no science to his thing, musically.
 What I think sells is his personality and his vulnerability in the music.
-Actually, that probably influenced me a lot."Central Cee has also stated that fellow British rapper Skepta is the "main reason" he started making music.
+Actually, that probably influenced me a lot.He has also stated that fellow British rapper Skepta is the "main reason" he started making music.

 Personal life

 Central Cee dated Madeline Argy, a TikTok creator and host of the Pretty Lonesome podcast, for over two years.
 Their relationship ended in July 2024.

+On February 6, 2026, during a livestream with PlaqueBoyMax, Central Cee announced that he converted to Islam and changed his name to Akhil.